Activists gear up for battle as Senate Republicans prepare to block voting rights bill

 “Nobody is asking him to reverse himself,” Zupnick said on Manchin.
 “Anything he would do would be strengthening the filibuster, which is clearly not working.”

-White House press secretary Jen Psaki on Monday acknowledged the likely failure of Tuesday’s vote, but called it a “step forward” that could ultimately produce action.
+White House press secretary Jen Psaki on Monday acknowledged the likely failure of Tuesday’s vote but called it a “step forward” that could ultimately produce action.

-“We suspect it will prompt a new conversation about the path forward, and we’ll see where that goes,” she said, in a reference to the fate of the filibuster.
+“We suspect it will prompt a new conversation about the path forward, and we’ll see where that goes,” she said in a reference to the fate of the filibuster.

-Paul Kane contributed to this report.
+Paul Kane and Seung Min Kim contributed to this report.